<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Going on a College Tour?
 Helpful Prep Tips + College Evaluation Form

-With spring break just around the corner, now is a great time to start planning visits to colleges that you might be interested in attending.
+If you're reading this in the winter or spring, know that spring break is a great time to plan visits to colleges you might be interested in attending.
 If you plan on taking a trip during your high school’s spring break, it’s best to go to the colleges’ websites and register for a campus tour sooner rather than later because these dates often fill up quickly.
-Since colleges’ spring breaks are often different than high schools’ breaks, most campuses will be bustling with activity.
-While visiting in the summer is better than not visiting at all, it’s always better to visit when you can experience a typical day on campus with the students there.
+Since colleges’ spring breaks are usually different than high schools’ breaks, most campuses will be bustling with activity.
+This can be a great way to experience a typical day on campus while the college students are there!

-While you may not want to attend a college that is just down the street, these local schools can help you figure out what you like and dislike in a college.
-Then, you can start to narrow down your college search.
+While you may not want to attend a college just down the street, these local schools can help you figure out what you like and dislike in a college.
+Then, you can start to narrow down your college list.
 As a result, when you decide to take longer trips to visit colleges, you can make the most of these opportunities.

-However, if you cannot visit for financial reasons, you should contact the colleges to which you are applying to let them know about your situation and to find out if they have any opportunities, such as a “Fly-In” Program, that will either help to offset the cost or completely cover all expenses for your visit.
+However, if you cannot visit for financial reasons, you should contact the colleges to which you are applying to let them know about your situation and to find out if they have any opportunities, such as a Fly-In Program, that will either help to offset the cost or completely cover all expenses for your visit.
 In addition, some colleges offer special programs over specific weekends.
-For example, Carnegie Mellon University may cover up to $600.00 of travel expenses for students to attend one of its Celebration of Diversity Weekends:

 After you have scheduled an official tour, it’s a good idea to start investigating your options.

-• Virtual Tour: Take an online virtual tour, if available on the college’s website, to get a good feel for the campus and what you might like to visit.
+• Virtual Tour: Take a virtual tour, if available on the college’s website, to get a good feel for the campus and what you might like to visit

-• Go to a Class / Meet a Professor: Contact admissions to see if you are able to sit in on a class and/or meet with a professor.
+• Go to a Class / Meet a Professor: Contact admissions to see if you can sit in on a class and/or meet with a professor.
 If they allow prospective students to do so, then research a professor and request to sit in on a specific class that interests you.
 Prepare questions that you would like to ask the professor.
-Some colleges, such as Elon University, have a link on their admissions website to sign up to attend a class.
+Some colleges have a link on their admissions website to sign up to attend a class

-• Majors / Programs: If you have a specific major or program that you are interested in, make sure they are being offered at the schools that you are touring.
-If they do, then take the time to read about them and find the buildings on a map so that you can easily locate them once on campus.
+• Majors / Programs: If you have a specific major or program you are interested in, ensure they are being offered at the schools you are touring.
+If they do, then take the time to read about them and find the buildings on a map so that you can easily locate them once on campus

-• Overnight Opportunities: Some colleges offer prospective students the opportunity to stay with a current student either overnight or for a weekend in order to have a deeper understanding of the college culture.
-For some of these colleges, this opportunity may only be available to high school seniors who have already been accepted.
+• Overnight Opportunities: Some colleges offer prospective students the opportunity to stay with a current student either overnight or for a weekend to have a deeper understanding of the college culture.
+For some of these colleges, this opportunity may only be available to high school seniors who have already been accepted

-• Schedule an Interview with Admissions: Reach out to the admissions office to see if there is the opportunity to do an interview while on campus.
+• Schedule an Interview with Admissions: Reach out to the admissions office to see if there is an opportunity to interview while on campus.
 If given the opportunity, prepare ahead of time!
-Spend the time to thoroughly research the college, including the program of studies, majors, professors, and extracurricular activities.
+Spend the time to thoroughly research the college, including the program of studies, majors, professors, and extracurricular activities

 Either before or after the official tour, take some time to explore on your own.
 Below are some suggestions of things to do while on campus to get a good feel for the environment.

-• Find the building which houses your major and walk through it.
+• Find the building that houses your major or program of choice and walk through it

 • If given the opportunity, ask a few students how they feel about the college, maybe something as simple as “What are your favorite and least favorite things about this school?”

 • Attend an event on campus.
-If you haven’t researched prior to coming, ask the admissions office if they know of any events happening on campus.
+If you haven’t researched before coming, ask the admissions office if they know of any events happening on campus

 When you get back into your car, take a few minutes to debrief.
 You can print out this college evaluation form (shown below) to take notes, use the notes app on your phone, or write in a journal.
-Whatever method you decide to use, it is important to spend 15-30 minutes evaluating your impressions after touring a campus.
-If not, all of the tours will eventually blend together, and you will have a hard time remembering the specifics of what you liked and disliked about each college.
+Whatever method you use, it's important to spend 15-30 minutes evaluating your impressions after touring a campus.
+If not, all of the tours will eventually blend together and you may have a hard time remembering the specifics of what you liked and disliked about each college.

 line of stars.png